createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-07-21
+🗓️ 2025-07-22
-💬 "The best way to pay for a lovely moment is to enjoy it." — Richard Bach
+💬 "You're not obligated to win.
+You're obligated to keep trying to do the best you can every day." — Marian Wright Edelman
 <!--END_SECTION:quote-->